univention/univention-corporate-server/doc/architecture/concepts/app-center.rst

 App Center
-   In the context of :numref:`app-center-infrastructure-model`, the term *App Center* refers to everything on a local UCS system that makes up the App Center.
-The *App Center* loads the app information from the *App repository*.
+   In the context of :numref:`app-center-infrastructure-model`, the term *App Center* of the ArchiMate application component refers to everything on a local UCS system that makes up the App Center.
+The *App Center Service* loads the app information from the *App repository*.

    For the architecture of the *App Center*, refer to :ref:`services-app-center`.

 Administrator
-   The *Administrator* is the primary *User* role that interacts with the *App Center* on a UCS system.
-The *Administrator* has the user rights to install, update, and remove apps on a UCS system.
+   The *Administrator* is the primary *User* role that interacts with the *App Center Service* on a UCS system.
+The *Administrator* has the user permissions to install, update, and remove apps on a UCS system.

 .. seealso::